MilanVZinzuvadiya/MazePuzzle/README.md

-# MazePuzzle : Maze Adventure Game
+# MazePuzzle :  Adventure Game
 *Maze Puzzle* is a fun game built using Python Porgramming language with pygame module.

 ## Solving Dependencies